Gila County Flood Control District

 If viewing the maps above is not adequate for your purposes,

-Gila County only provides Flood Hazard Determinations in conjunction with Floodplain Use Permit or Floodplain Clearance applications (for development in floodplains).
+Gila County only provides Flood Hazard information in conjunction with Floodplain Use Permit or Floodplain Clearance applications (for development in floodplains).
 For Real Estate or Insurance purposes, please view the maps above, or contact a flood determination company.
+Paper copies of official maps are also available for viewing at the Flood Control District office.
+We cannot provide copies, but you may print the maps or "FIRMette" (an excerpt) from the official maps available online.
+See the Flood Map link in the bottom portion of this page.

-Please Note: the Gila County Floodplain Management Ordinance was updated on October 6, 2015.
+Please Note: the current Gila County Floodplain Management Ordinance is the one dated October 6, 2015.

 Floodplain Use Permits are required in addition to building and other applicable permits when building in a floodplain.